guides

 Practical next step

 Time-bound visa applications leave no room for error.
-Build a 2–3 month buffer between your visa expiry date and your planned lodgement of the next application — that buffer is what lets you handle document gathering, employer Job Check renewals (for AEWV), and INZ processing without entering an unlawful-stay situation.
+Build a 2–3 month buffer between your visa expiry date and your planned lodgement of the next application, as that buffer is what lets you handle document gathering, employer Job Check renewals (for the Accredited Employer Work Visa (AEWV)), and INZ processing without entering an unlawful-stay situation.
+Note that changing employer or role on an existing AEWV is a separate process: a variation of conditions modifies your current visa rather than lodging a new one.
+Partnership-based visas follow the same logic: there is no formal extension, so you lodge a new application before expiry.
+For the evidence and eligibility detail, see our partnership-based temporary visa guide and the partner of a worker work visa.

 Last reviewed .
 Information may have changed since this article was reviewed.
 For your specific case, talk to a licensed immigration adviser.